mikro-orm/mikro-orm/docs/docs/upgrading-v4-to-v5.md

 Note that in v5 it is possible to use `expr()` helper to access the alias name dynamically, e.g. ``expr(alias => `lower('${alias}.name')`)``, which should be now preferred way instead of hardcoding the aliases.

+## Migrations are now stored without extensions

+Running migrations in production via node and ts-node is now handled the same.
+This should actually not be breaking, as old format with extension is still supported (e.g. they still can be rolled back), but newly logged migrations will not contain the extension.